tmishinev/Customer_Segmentation_report-Arvato_Bertelsmann/README.md

 ### 6. Licensing, Authors, Acknowledgements:

-Thanks to Arvato and Udacity for providing the oportunity to work on real life case.
+Thanks to Arvato and Udacity for providing the opportunity to work on real life case.